dominickpastore/ruddr/docs/updaters.rst

 ``http[s]://<username>:<password>@<hostname>/nic/update?myip=<IP address>``,
 there's a good chance you can create a working config using these options.

 ..
-TODO Note about how to send documentation updates
+TODO Note about how to send documentation updates?

 ::